Frequently Asked Questions W&L Spring Term Abroad

 What if I am a citizen of a country other than the United States?

 You must make sure to have the appropriate paperwork required for citizens of your country.
 This includes a valid visa for entry into the country to which you are traveling.
 Be aware of the time you will need to obtain this visa.
 Have your I-20 signed before you leave on the program.
-You should consider the immigration and visa implications/risks of travel on any particular Spring Term Abroad program and make sure there are no impediments to traveling out of the United States at that time.
+Please consider the immigration and visa implications/risks of travel on any particular Spring Term Abroad program and confirm there are no impediments to traveling out of the United States at that time.

 Do I need to vacate on-campus housing prior to STA?